 - Hoppenworth & Ploch

-If we missed your roastery, please comment below this article so we can update the list.
+If we have forgotten your roastery, please comment below this article so we can update the list.

-Beanconqueror is a truly fantastic tool.
-It makes brewing easier and simultaneously opens up a wide playing field for us.
-All this is free, data-secure, and with direct access to the developer, who offers direct support on Discord , by email, on Telegram, and in English and German coffee forums.
+Beanconqueror is a really great tool.
+A superb tool that makes brewing easier and at the same time opens up a large playground for us.
+All this is free, data-secure, and with short lines of communication to the developer, who offers direct support on Discord, via email, on Telegram, and in English and German coffee forums.

 Beanconqueror is a great asset and a gift to the entire coffee community.
-We'd like to thank you and look forward to exploring the app further and featuring it in more videos.
+We would like to say thank you for this and look forward to further exploring the app and presenting it in more videos.

-We're just getting started with Beanconqueror.
-At the same time, the app is developing so dynamically and incorporating so much input from the community that we're pretty sure there's still a lot of potential.
-With that in mind... here's to more, and thanks, Lars.
+We are just at the beginning with Beanconqueror.
+At the same time, the app is developing so dynamically and incorporating impulses from the community that we are quite sure that there is still a lot to come.
+In this sense... for more and thank you, Lars.

-PS: We've exported the first espresso shots from Beanconqueror and imported them into the Visualizer, which can also be used to archive Decent Espresso shots.
-Another tool we'll be taking a look at.
+PS: We exported the first espresso shots from Beanconqueror and imported them into the Visualizer, which can also archive Decent Espresso shots.
+Another tool we will be looking into.